mvolkmann/blog/src/web-dev-tips.md

 Create bookmarks in the bookmark bar to `http://localhost:{port-number}` for ports that are commonly used by web frameworks.
 Common ports include 3000, 5000, and 8080.
-These make it easy to test web apps that being developed and run locally.
+These make it easy to test web apps that are being developed and run locally.
 I learned this from Bill Odom.

 ## Editors